VaniaCortez/VaniaCortez.GitHub.io/Massachusetts_Education.md

 Based on the overall analysis, we can conclude the following:

 1. Lowest high school graduation rate is 8.7%.
-2. Dorchester city has the highest earning salary ~$10B.
+2. Dorchester, Boston has the highest earning salary ~$10B.
 3. A high percentage of students are attending college.
 4. Students with disabilities with a low economic disadvantage have a high graduation rate.